wolldog/share-shed/README.md

-# share-shed
+# Share Shed
-Share Shed is a website for people who wants to rent out the tools that they are not using and have been stored for a long time in their sheds.
-Share Shed enables people to share their tools by renting them out to others.
-The website uses HTML, CSS, and JavaScript for its development and incorporates Bootstrap and Font awesome for styling.
-For The back-end side we are using Node.js, Express.js, MySQL and RESTful API.
+Share Shed is a website that enables people to make their tools available to hire.
+So many of us have purchased tools to complete a DIY project and then these tools sit in the shed for months on end without being used.
+Share Shed allows users to advertise their tools for hire or make use of other users tools for a small daily fee.

 ## User Story